seqan/seqan/manual/source/Tutorial/AnnotationStore.rst

      Hints
        In the given data the left-most leaf is a child of mRNA and has siblings.
-       You can use the function :dox:`AnnotationTreeIterator#goRight goRight` to traverse over all siblings.
+       You can use the function :dox:`AnnotationTreeIterator#goRight` to traverse over all siblings.

      Solution
       Click **more...** to see one possible solution.